Hkattelu/Hkattelu.github.io/_posts/2016-01-06-Project-1-Minimal-Perfect-HashMap.markdown

 side projects that I thought were interesting so that I wouldn't forget some of the computer science I learned over the last semester.
-Both of the projects were actually much more challenging than I originally thought they were, and they doing them both taught me a few lessons about coding do's and don'ts.
-I'll go over on of them here.
+Both of the projects were actually much more challenging than I originally thought they were, and doing them both taught me a few lessons about coding do's and don'ts.
+I'll go over one of them here.

 While browsing the internet I came across an article about O(1) Hash map lookups by using a method called Minimal perfect hashing.
 You can read about it here: